wurstscript/wurstscript.github.io/_news/bestofthewurst8.md

 ---
-title: Best of the Wurst 8 - August Updates
+title: BotW 8 - August Updates
 layout: newsarticle
 excerpt: The spotlight this month is VSCode integration
 icon: